lpinc/lpi-asset-loader/README.md

 `./vendor/lpinc/lpi-asset-loader/config/lpiassetloader.global.php.dist` to
 `./config/autoload/lpiassetloader.global.php` and change the values as desired.

-If you istalled dojo using bower, then a sample config might look like this:
+If you istalled dojo using nodejs npm, then a sample config might look like this:

 ```
 $settings = array(